OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/login-server-management.md

 # Default <code class="expression">space.vars.SITENAME</code> Server

 In the list of login servers, users can find a record for **Default Server** of type **<code class="expression">space.vars.SITENAME</code>**.
-Using this, users can login with the default credentials or the users configured in OpsHub Integration Manager itself fall in this category.
+Using this, users can login with the default credentials or the users configured in <code class="expression">space.vars.SITENAME</code> itself fall in this category.

 <p align="center">
   <img src="../../assets/LDAP_Image_3.png"  style="width:1000px;" />